WARP4dot52/lambda/poincare/doc/tree.md

 ## How to reorganize Trees in the TreeStack ?
-The [Tree class](../src/memory/tree.h) offers a lot of methods to move non-const Tree in the TreeStack relatively to other Trees, clone them at a specific place, delete them and swap them.
+The [Tree class](../src/memory/tree.h) offers a lot of methods to move, clone, delete and swap trees in the `TreeStack`.
+When doing so you should always keep in mind that the `TreeStack` is a stack and that removing or extending a tree will move the trees placed after it.

 When doing so you should always keep in mind that the TreeStack is a Stack and that removing or extending a Tree will move the other Trees down the stack.